ottodanielsierra/ottodanielsierra/README.md

 ## My favorite Stack

-For the practicity and the simple solutions this stack can offer to a lot of companies and also small bussiness, this has been my go to for a while now.
+For the practicity and the simple solutions this stack can offer to a lot of companies and also small business, this has been my go to for a while now.

 Angular, Laravel & MySql.